Observation of the density dependence of the closed-channel fraction of a $^6$Li superfluid: Funding

-We thank R. Hulet for valuable communications.
-This work has been supported by the National Key R\&D Program of China (under Grant No. 2018YFA0306501), the NSFC of China (under Grants No. 11874340, No. 11425417, and No. 11774309), the CAS, the Anhui Initiative in Quantum Information Technologies and the Fundamental Research Funds for the Central Universities (under Grant No. WK2340000081), NSF of Zhejiang Province of China (Grant No. LZ13A040001), and NSF-DMR-MRSEC 1420709.
+This work is supported by the National Key R\&D Program of China (Grant No. 2018YFA0306501), National Natural Science Foundation of China (Grant Nos.
+11874340, 11425417, 11774309), the Chinese Academy of Sciences (CAS), the Anhui Initiative in Quantum Information Technologies, the Shanghai Municipal Science and Technology Major Project (Grant No. 2019SHZDZX01), Natural Science Foundation of Zhejiang Province of China (Grant No. LZ13A040001).
+K.L. was supported by the National Science Foundation (Grant No. NSF-DMR-MRSEC 1420709).